Clotho

 Clotho (/ˈkloʊθoʊ/; Κλωθώ) or Klotho, is a mythological figure.
 She was one of the Three Fates or Moirai.
 In ancient Greek mythology, she spins the thread of human life while her sisters draw out (Lachesis) and cut (Atropos) the thread.
 She is generally considered the youngest of the three Fates, although in some later sources, such as Giovanni Boccaccio’s Genealogia Deorum Gentilium, she is described as the eldest among the Moirai.
 She also made major decisions, such as when a person was born, thus in effect controlling people's lives.
 This power enabled her not only to choose who was born, but also to decide when deities or mortals were to be saved or put to death.
 For example, Clotho resurrected Pelops when his father killed him.
 Her Roman equivalent is Nona.

-As one of the three fates, her influence in Greek mythology was significant.
+As one of the three Fates, her influence in Greek mythology was significant.
 Along with her sisters and Hermes, Clotho was given credit for creating the alphabet for their people.
-Even though Clotho and her sisters were worshiped as goddesses, their representation of fate is more central to their role in mythology.
+While Clotho and her sisters were worshiped as goddesses, their representation as fates is more central to their role in mythology.
 Thread represented human life and her decisions represented the fate of all people in society.

-Origin

-Although there does not seem to be an epic tale in Classical Greek mythology in which the Fates are the main focus, they have played critical roles in the lives of deities and mortals.
-It is likely that the versions of myths about their primal origins were lost in the transitions from prehistoric Greek mythology to that of the Classical writings.
+Clotho and her sisters are sometimes associated with the Keres and Erinyes, which are other deity groups in Greek mythology.

+Genealogy

-According to Hesiod's Theogony, Clotho and her sisters (Atropos and Lachesis) were the daughters of Nyx (Night), without the assistance of a father.
+According to Hesiod's Theogony, Clotho and her sisters (Atropos and Lachesis) are the daughters of Nyx (Night), without the assistance of a father.
 Later in the same work (ll.
 901-906) they are said to have been born of Zeus and Themis.

-Clotho is mentioned in the tenth book of the Republic of Plato as the daughter of Necessity, as well.
+According to Plato's Republic, Clotho and her sisters (Atropos and Lachesis) are the daughters of Ananke (Necessity).

-In Roman mythology, it was believed that Clotho was the daughter of Uranus and Gaia.
+In Roman mythology it was believed that Clotho (Nona) was the daughter of Uranus and Gaia.
+Theodontius affirms that the fates were created together with the nature of things.
+Cicero states that she and her sisters were daughters of Erebus and Nyx.